 The below are in no particular order or preference.
 Additionally, joining more than one is totally fine!
-This is another great way to diversify the type of real estate assets you own and to try the platforms out.
+This is another great way to become a real estate investor, diversify the type of real estate assets you own, and to try the platforms out.

 Groundfloor might not be the most recognized in this space yet, but they are well on their way.
 This is one of the best real estate crowdfunding platforms for non-accredited investors.

 Why?
-Because they allow you to test and get started with as little as $10.
+Because they allow you to test and get started with as little as $10 in any investment property.

 Sure, you aren’t going to get rich investing $10, but it allows you to learn about real estate investing and you can take your time without risking much.